davelyon/statefulton/README.md

 		make "an" # Calling "an" will make on instance

+		with "a hat" do
+			{ hat: "Fedora" }
+		end

 		only "that" # Calling "that" will return the singular instance end